Menstrual Cycle Periodization

 Deloads

-Things tend to flow harmoniously when scheduled deloads fall neatly inline with with PMS week.
+It is a luxury when scheduled deloads fall neatly inline with with PMS week.

-If the menstrual cycle falls out of synch with the program schedule, it’s nothing to stress over.
+But if the menstrual cycle falls out of synch with the program schedule, it’s nothing to stress over.
 You can adjust each week to your abilities, or just drop in/ push back a deload week where needed.
 Once the clouds pass, pick up where you left off.

 Common sense would say not to deload in the follicular phase.
 However, there might be occasions where you’d like to have a better than typical performance on a specific day.
 In that case, maybe you DO deload in the follicular phase, so that your luteal phase PR attempt can be that much better.